Aircloak/aircloak/air/docs/content/datastores.md

 __Note__: The `SAMPLE_USERS`-clause is not natively supported on this data source and it will require emulation.

-### Interaction with probing

-Insights Cloak issues additional queries to the datastore for every `<>`, `NOT LIKE`, `IN`, or `NOT ILIKE` condition in your query (see [the section on probing](sql/query-results.md#probing)).
-The impact this will have on the performance of your query depends on the datastore and the number of such conditions used.
-It will be especially noticeable if the expressions that need probes require emulation.
-You might be able to achieve better response times if you are able to avoid these conditions in your query.

 ## Database specific notes

 This section provides additional notes specific for each supported database.